-26. Prior to the use of the former runway car park, a Public Heritage Scheme shall be submitted to and agreed by the local planning authority.
+26. Prior to the use of the former runway car park, a Public Heritage Scheme shall be submitted to and agreed by the local planning authority, in consultation with Martlesham Parish Council.
 It shall set out a strategy of engagement and delivery of a heritage installation on the site.
 It shall include details of how the management body and community will influence the delivery of the installation and how, if possible, other on site and adjacent organisations could contribute to that delivery.
 This may include Martlesham Aviation Society and other occupiers of Martlesham Heath.
 The heritage installation shall be agreed and delivered within a timeframe set out in that document.